 Individuals who have tax irregularities resulting from deliberate behaviour that have been offered the CDF by HMRC.
 You can also apply to use the CDF for any voluntary disclosure of any deliberate omissions where this is appropriate.

 HMRC will often consider the COP9 option to conduct enquiries as it is more cost effective than a criminal investigation.

-However, receipt of a COP9 letter from HMRC makes any subsequent disclosure “prompted” which automatically increases the minimum percentage penalty position from 20% to 35% so there could be a significant financial advantage in disclosing to HMRC before you are under investigation.
+However, receipt of a COP9 letter from HMRC makes any subsequent disclosure “prompted” which increases the likely minimum percentage of penalty to be imposed from 20% to 35%.
+There are therefore significant financial advantages in disclosing to HMRC on a voluntary basis before you are under investigation.

 The world of tax is constantly changing, so keep up to date on all our news, views and opinions

 20 February 2024

 19 February 2024